SamLB9/EMS_research_imputation-models/README.md

 In order to analyze the performance of the different imputation methods, I have once again chosen to use boxplots.

 Here's a box plot representing the different imputation methods according to their AUC as a function of the percentage of missing value.
-For this I choose to based on the best classification models, the 'Random Forest Classifier':
+To do this, I decided to use the best classification model, the "Random Forest Classifier":

 _____________________________________________________________________________________________________